vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 **MANDATORY**: You MUST include this filled checklist at the END of your review.
 Mark each item with [x] when completed.
 A review missing this checklist or with unchecked mandatory items will be considered incomplete.

 Before submitting the review, verify ALL sections have been evaluated:
-- [ ] Section 1: **COMPLETE** index verification table produced — every JOIN ON column and every WHERE column listed (not just flagged ones)
+- [ ] Section 1: Every JOIN ON and WHERE column checked for index coverage — each missing index flagged as a separate review comment
-- [ ] Section 1: Composite index check performed for multi-column WHERE filters
+- [ ] Section 1: Composite index check performed for multi-column WHERE filters — flagged as separate comment if missing
-- [ ] Section 1: Both sides of every JOIN verified for indexes
+- [ ] Section 1: Both sides of every JOIN verified for indexes — each side missing an index flagged separately
 - [ ] Section 2: All slow patterns in the Section 2 table checked
 - [ ] Section 3: Java runtime exceptions scanned (NPE, unsafe cast, Optional.get, collection bounds)
 - [ ] Section 4: Memory issues scanned (unbounded collections, large result sets in heap, static references)